 Learn how to grow Swiss chard—or simply “chard”—a green known for its bright and colorful stems.
-This nutritional vegetable does well in both cool and warm weather, and its mild flavor adds healthiness and color to salads, pastas, pizzas, quiches, sandwiches, and more.
+A great choice for fall gardens, Swiss chard is prolific—leave plenty of room in the garden bed!
+It has a mild flavor, adding nutrition and color to salads, pastas, pizzas, quiches, sandwiches, and more.
 Here’s how to plant, grow, and harvest Swiss chard in your garden!

 About Swiss Chard